-Pigeon Valley Fire: Further evacuations, Govt set up $20,000 Relief Fund
+Pigeon Valley Fire: Further evacuations, Govt set up $20,000 relief fund

 Hundreds of evacuated Tasman residents are entering a fourth day of uncertainty about the fate of their homes and livestock as a massive blaze near Nelson continues to burn.

+As firefighters geared up for another day of intense work the Nelson community was scrambling to organise food for those in need after being cleared out yesterday.

-The fire last night covered 1600 hectares, down from 1900 earlier in the day, but is far from controlled and today's forecast brings little chance of rain to help the 100 firefighters battling it.
+The fire last night covered 1600ha, down from 1900ha earlier in the day, but is far from controlled and today's forecast brings little chance of rain to help the 100 firefighters battling it.

 By late afternoon yesterday increased wind and humidity meant further evacuations were needed, bringing the number of properties vacated to 207 and over 400 people affected.